-- Depending on the mood, people use different communication methods on average. - In future work, explore: - Controlling for personality traits, strength of ties. - Examining this relationship in more detail, looking for an underlying casual explanation. - Generalize beyond mood.
+- Depending on the mood, people use different communication methods. - Mediated methods are comparable and complementary to face-to-face interaction. - When people are very unhappy they call more and go out less. - In future work, explore: - Controlling for personality traits, strength of ties, sleep. - Examining this relationship in more detail, looking for an underlying casual explanation. - Generalize beyond mood.